 “I have always been drawn to working with children.
 After college, and during the tech boom, I spent six years working in HR at Sun Microsystems.
 I realized, after a few years and too many long meetings, that it was time to make a career change and get back to my roots.
 The moment I walked through the office door at DICP I knew I was where I needed to be.
 The one-on-one client relationships, the play, the interesting and fun equipment, and the ability to have a more direct impact with my work was so exciting.
 I feel so fortunate to have found a wonderful place with such fantastic friends and amazing support from our Aides, Volunteers, and Office Manager.
 I don’t know what other clinics are like, but this is the most collaborative, kind, caring, open, knowledgeable, willing, helpful, smart, and funny group of people that I have ever worked with and I can’t imagine being a therapist with any other group.”

-Kerry Bunger Occupational Therapist
+Kerry Occupational Therapist

-Kerry Bunger MA, OTR/L.
+Kerry MA, OTR/L

 Position: